1dv023/syllabus/examination/exam-assignment-1/README.md

 ## Examination

-There will not be an oral examination combined with this assignment.
-The examiners will tell you if your solution has **Pass** or **Fail** through an issue on your repository.
+There will be no oral exam for this assignment.
+The examiner will notify you of the assessment of the assignment with a question on the repository.

 ## Goals for this assignment